Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-While the SteelSeries Arctis 7 headset may look generic overall, without any console preference, it’s perfectly compatible with the PS4 as well – and one of the best gaming headsets around.
+While the SteelSeries Arctis 7 headset may look generic overall, without any console preference, it’s also perfectly compatible with the PS4 – and one of the best gaming headsets.
 Those massive ear cups are perfect for those who often find over-ear fits a little small, while all the extra cushioning is surprisingly comfortable, even with the added weight.
-Not only does the Arctis 7 look great, it also sounds amazing when gaming.
+The Arctis 7 also features a premium steel headband and on-ear game/chat volume balance.
+Not only does the Arctis 7 look great, but it also sounds amazing when gaming.
 Using premium S1 speaker drivers, you’ll get the clearest sound possible from this headset, also due in part to the DTS Headphone:X v2 surround sound capability.

-The headset also offers stellar battery life – measuring in at 24 hours – just like you should come to expect from previous Arctis Pro series.
+The headset also offers stellar battery life – measuring in at 24 hours – just like you should come to expect from the previous Arctis Pro series.
 On top of that, you’ll also get what’s often considered the best gaming mic in the industry.
-It’s Discord certified and outperforms almost every other mic on this list with background noise cancellation so your in-game chat is always crystal clear.
-This is a great one for the best nintendo switch games as well as Xbox.
+It’s Discord certified and outperforms almost every other mic on this list with background noise cancellation, so your in-game chat is always crystal clear.
+This is a great one for the best Nintendo switch games as well as Xbox.

 Award: Most Versatile PS4 Headset

 WHY IT’S A TOP PICK: Flip-to-mute mic and Superhuman Hearing technology for multiplayer.